 Most Popular Snacks

 This is a very common snack that is loved by all and sundry.
-It comes in two flavors riped and the unripe plantain.
-Both are very tasty but many of the citizens prefer the ripe plantain chips to the unripe ones due to their sugary taste.
-Plantain chips are prepared in a similar way to french fries.
-The plantain is peeled and sliced into flat chips, salted, and fried till they are crisp.
-You can get them for less than a dollar and are very sweet and crunchy.
+It comes in two flavors: ripe and unripe.
+Both are very tasty but many prefer the ripe plantain chips due to their extra sweetness.

-Ghana has its version of doughnuts which is referred to as ‘bofrot’.
-It is a very common snack which is sold along with Koko (corn dough porridge).
-It is mostly eaten as breakfast, though a few people prefer to eat it as a snack.
-Its preparation is quite tedious and if care is not taken it might burn.
-It is prepared by mixing flour, eggs, vegetable oil, and dry yeast.
-It is then deep-fried till it turns golden brown, ready for consumption.
+Ghana has its own donut called Bofrot.
+It is a very common snack sold along with Koko (corn dough porridge).
+It is prepared by mixing flour, eggs, vegetable oil, and dry yeast, then deep-frying till it turns deliciously golden brown.

-Nkatie, a twi word for peanut, is made into a candy bar by grinding and mixing it with melted sugar.
-It is a very popular snack among school children because of its sweetness.
-Nkatie cake has transcended all regional and national borders with Guinea and Senegal picking up the delicious snack.
+Nkatie, a Twi word for peanut, is made into a candy bar by grinding and mixing with melted sugar.
+Being so sweet, it is a very popular snack with school children.
+Nkatie cake has transcended all regional and national borders, with Guinea and Senegal even adopting this delicious snack.